thompsonj/gym-simplegrid/README.md

 # Simple Gridworld Environment, Model Definitions and Training Scripts
-This is a fork of damat-le/gym-simplegrid intended for use as part of a training workshop on deep (meta) reinforcement learning.
+This is a fork of damat-le/gym-simplegrid which I've modified for use as part of a training workshop on deep (meta) reinforcement learning.

 # Setup instructions
 This part of the workshop will involve running and editing code locally on your own laptop.